Renaissance City Triathlon

 The race transition area is organized based on your assigned race number.
 The bike racks are marked by ranges of "7" numbers, beginning with 1 through 7 and so on.
 Each bike rack ROW is also marked with a sign to help you find your row as you complete your swim-to-bike and bike-to-run transitions.
 Bikes do not have to be racked in numerical order ON the rack, but must be placed on the rack designated for your race number range.

 Starting from the beach area in a time trial format, swimmers will head out of the harbor and go under O'Neal bridge.
 The lock channel has very little current and will make for a great swim.
-The NEW sprint course simply takes a turn early in the intermediate course.
+The NEW sprint course simply takes a turn early in the Olympic course.
 The courses will have color coded buoys making it easy to know when to make the turn for your race distance.
 From there the swim is straight back to the beach at McFarland Park.
 Transition is just a few feet from the beach area.

 Bring your wetsuit!
 The water temperature in May is likely to be lower than 78F.
 Look for updates on your pre-race email race week.